Ella Mae McIntosh Obituary (2021) Kearney Hub

-BROKEN BOW - Ella Mae (Scofield) McIntosh, 87, of Broken Bow died Friday, June 25, 2021, at Brookestone View in Broken Bow.
+BROKEN BOW - Ella Mae (Scofield) McIntosh, 87, of Broken Bow died on Friday, June 25th, 2021, at Brookestone View in Broken Bow.

-Funeral services will be 10:30 a.m.
-Wednesday at Govier Brothers Mortuary in Broken Bow.
+Funeral services will be on Wednesday at 10:30 a.m. at Govier Brothers Mortuary in Broken Bow.

 Burial services will be at the Broken Bow Cemetery.